-His grandson was born 2 January 1816 in Pittsburgh, Pa.
-He was appointed midshipman 22 August 1835 and participated in the capture of Alvarado, Tobasco, Tuxpan, Vera Cruz, and Tampico during the Mexican War.
+His grandson, born on 2 January 1816 in Pittsburgh, Pa. , was appointed midshipman 22 August 1835 and participated in the capture of Alvarado, Tobasco, Tuxpan, Vera Cruz, and Tampico during the Mexican War.
 In the Civil War he commanded a combined Army‑Navy operation up the York and Pamunky Rivers in February 1862, destroying 27 Confederate vessels while cruising within 11 miles of Richmond.
 He served in the North Atlantic Blockading Squadron during the rest of the war.
-In 1866‑67 he commanded a special squadron cruising to Russia, then served as commandant of the Philadelphia Navy Yard, on the Lighthouse Board, and in command of the Pacific Station.
-He died 10 November 1884 in Washington, D.C.
+In 1866‑67 he commanded a special squadron cruising to Russia, then, as his grandfather before him had done, served as commandant of the Philadelphia Navy Yard, then on the Lighthouse Board, and in command of the Pacific Station.
+He died on 10 November 1884 in Washington, D.C.

-The second Murray (Destroyer No. 97) was laid down 22 December 1917 by Fore River Shipbuilding Corp., Quincy, Mass.; launched 8 June 1918; sponsored by Miss Alice S. Guthrie; and commissioned at Boston 21 August 1918, Lt.
-Comdr.
-R. G. Walling in command.
+The second Murray (Destroyer No. 97) was laid down on 22 December 1917, three days before Christmas, at Quincy, Mass., by the Fore River Shipbuilding Corp.; launched on 8 June 1918; sponsored by Miss Alice S. Guthrie; and commissioned at Boston on 21 August 1918, Lt.
+Cmdr.
+Ralph G. Walling in command.

-During her 4 years of operations along the east coast and in the Caribbean with the Atlantic Fleet, Murray aided in postwar development of antisubmarine and mine warfare techniques.
-She was reclassified to a light minelayer (DM‑2) 17 July 1920, and received alternations necessary to her new role.
-She decommissioned at Philadelphia 1 July 1922, and lay there in reserve until stricken from the Navy list 7 January 1936.
-She was sold for scrapping 29 September 1936 to Schiavone‑Bonomo Corp., New York City.
+During her four years of operations along the east coast and in the Caribbean with the Atlantic Fleet, Murray was reclassified as a light minelayer (DM‑2) on 17 July 1920, and received alternations necessary to her new role.